Shipping & Receiving Packages in Germany

 DHL offers several different ways of sending a package.
 You can go to either a post office or a DHL Paketshop to buy postage and send.
 It can be slightly cheaper to buy your postage online or in the DHL Paket App, then drop it off at a Paketshop or Packstation.

 DHL Packstations are automated lockers where you can both buy postage and drop off packages.
 A big advantage of using a Packstation is that they operate around the clock and on Sundays.

 It’s also possible to organize a time for DHL to pick up a package from your house (particularly useful for heavy or bulky boxes!) within a set time window.
 This “Abholung” service does cost an additional fee but it is quite reasonable.

-The DHL Paket app makes everything related to shipping and receiving packages easier.
-Look up store locations as well as Packstations.
+The Post & DHL app makes everything related to shipping and receiving packages easier.
+Look up post office locations as well as Packstations.
+Check mailbox locations and pickup times.
 Calculate the cost of shipping different types of packages domestically or internationally.
 Purchase shipping for a package to print at home or download a QR code to show when you drop your package off at a Paketshop.
-Enter a tracking number to follow the progress of a package on its way to you or your chosen recipient as well as changing the delivery options.
+Enter a tracking number to follow the progress of a letter or package on its way to you or your chosen recipient as well as changing the delivery options.